 TG: When you taste and look down the road at the finish, does anything move?

 EW: No, it’s almost like how far away is the horizon.

 TG: How do you know when you’re finished tasting the wine?

-EW: I’ve gone through the process with all my cards and then I sit there and do a quick see, smell and taste through of the wine to see if I’ve missed anything.
-From there I ask what makes sense about the wine.
+EW: I’ve gone through the process with all my cards.
+Then I sit and do a quick see, smell, and taste through of the wine to see if I’ve missed anything.
+From there, I ask what makes sense about the wine.
 I obviously already have a general idea about the wine sitting in my head.

 TG: Do you use the cards on the table to match to a specific wine?
 How would you match the cards to this Pinot Noir we’re tasting?

 EW: No, it’s like I have a Pinot Noir card in my hand (holds her left hand out in front of her) and ask if the cards on the table match the list of things on the Pinot card.